Remdesivir Fact Sheet

-Like remdesivir, FDA may allow for the emergency use of other medicines to treat people in the hospital with COVID-19.
+In addition to remdesivir, FDA granted emergency use to two monoclonal antibody treatments, bamlanivimab and Regeneron in November 2020.
+These medicines can be used to treat symptomatic COVID-19 positive individuals who not yet need to be hospitalized.
 Your healthcare provider may talk with you about clinical trials you may be eligible for.

-You can choose whether you are treated with remdesivir or not.
+In Pennsylvania, you can choose whether you are treated with remdesivir, bamlanivimab, or Regeneron.
 If you decide not to receive it or want to stop receiving it at any time, it will not change your standard medical care.

 Resources for More Information